UnrealMultiple/TShockPlugin/ListPlugins/README.en.md

-# Listplugins View plug -in list
+# ListPlugins view plug-in list

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Iheart, Yu Xue, Liver Emperor Xien
+- Authors: iheart, Feather Studies, Gan Di Xi En.
-- Source: Unknown
+- Source: unknown
-- Use the instruction to check the plug -in, display the plug -in name, author, describe
+- Check the installed plug-in with instructions, and display the name, author and description of the plug-in.

 ## Update log